privacy-scaling-explorations/zk-eigentrust/client/README.md

   - `--action (add | remove)`: Defines the action to perform.
 You can choose to `add` a new member to a group or `remove` an existing member from it.
   - `--ic`: Provides the identity commitment of the participant you intend to add or remove from the group.
   - `--addr`: Specifies the participant's Ethereum address.
-- `compile`: Compiles all the `.sol` and `.yul` contracts available in the `data` folder.
+- `compile`: Compiles all the `.sol` and `.yul` contracts available in the `assets` folder.
 For `.sol` contracts, it generates an ABI JSON file and a Rust binding file.
 For `.yul` smart contracts, it compiles Yul code into binary.
 - `deploy`: Deploys all the contracts.
-- `proof`: Calculates the global scores, generates the zk proof and stores it in `et-proof.json` at the `data` directory.
+- `proof`: Calculates the global scores, generates the zk proof and stores it in `et-proof.json` at the `assets` folder.
-- `scores`: Calculates the global scores and stores them in the `scores.csv` file within the data directory.
+- `scores`: Calculates the global scores and stores them in the `scores.csv` file within the `assets` folder.
-- `show`: Displays the `client-config.json` file.
+- `show`: Displays the `client_config.json` file.
-- `update`: Updates the specified field in `client-config.json`.
+- `update`: Updates the specified field in `client_config.json`.
 Takes the following options:
   - `--as-address`: Updates the address of the AttestationStation contract.
   - `--domain`: Updates the domain identifier.
   - `--band-id`: Updates the bandada group id.